gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

-When the AWS credentials supplied to the Session Delegation Token binding through `fs.s3a.aws.credentials.provider` are themselves a set of session credentials, generated delegation tokens will simply contain these existing session credentials, not a new set of credentials obtained from STS.
+When the AWS credentials supplied to the Session Delegation Token binding through `fs.s3a.aws.credentials.provider` are themselves a set of session credentials, generated delegation tokens with simply contain these existing session credentials, a new set of credentials obtained from STS.
-This is because the STS service does not let callers authenticated with session/role credentials request new sessions.
+This is because the STS service does not let callers authenticated with session/role credentials from requesting new sessions.

 This feature is useful when generating tokens from an EC2 VM instance in one IAM role and forwarding them over to VMs which are running in a different IAM role.